WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/Bootstrap/index.md

 ## Let's do this

-- Because we need container classes to create rows with columns, lets delete the div without a container class.
+- Because we need container classes to create rows with columns, let's delete the div without a container class.

 ```C#
 <div class="container">